MohamedHaitamKsiks/awesome-simple-engine/README.md

 ## Future of the engine.

-The Engine is still under active development with many missing featues.
+The Engine is still under active development with missing important features.